User space and kernel space: Overview

+Hardware (CPU, main memory, data storage devices, etc.)

 Implementation

 The most common way of implementing a user mode separate from kernel mode involves operating system protection rings.

 Protection rings, in turn, are implemented using CPU modes.

 Typically, kernel space programs run in kernel mode, also called supervisor mode;

 standard applications in user space run in user mode.

 Some operating systems are single address space operating systems—with a single address space for all user-mode code.
 (The kernel-mode code may be in the same address space, or it may be in a second address space).

 Other operating systems have per-process address spaces, with a separate address space for each user-mode process.